Accommodations Should Not Be An Option Anymore; They Should be a Necessity

 The methods are there; employers just have to start using them.

-One major counter argument about educating inclusivity and accommodation minimizes responsibility and resilience.
+One major counter argument about educating inclusivity and accommodation is that it minimizes responsibility and resilience.
 Large institutional changes aggravate the people on this side of the argument because they think it makes people a “worse” employee.

-While nonphysical disabilities do present real challenges, the way workplaces and educational environments respond and assist to them is what is going to shape those experiences and potential invisibly disabled people have.
+While nonphysical disabilities do present real challenges, the way workplaces respond and assist them is what is going to shape those experiences and potential invisibly disabled people have.

 Comments